 The water pressure in your house measures how fast water travels through your pipes and out of your faucets.
-Normally, the standing residential house has a water pressure around 80 PSI (pounds per square inch).
+Normally, the standing residential house has a water pressure of around 80 PSI (pounds per square inch).
 Anything above 80 PSI is considered too high and can cause serious damage to your pipes and equipment.

-Keep reading below to learn more about the effects of high water pressure.
+Keep reading below to learn more about the effects of high-water pressure.